 Grooming and Clipping:

 German and well-bred hybrid angoras usually require little grooming if they are clipped regularly.
 They are typically clipped (or plucked) every 3-4 months, or whenever the coat reaches an appropriate length to spin.
 Although some German hybrids will release their coats, I highly recommend clipping over plucking because it yields more wool, the wool is better synchronized (all the same length) and helps prevent wool block.
 The rabbit gets a break from wearing a “coat” all the time which is beneficial to their digestive health and mobility in general.
 I also believe that it is easier on the rabbit than plucking.
-I have found that bandage scissors work very well for clipping my rabbits.
-I do not find it necessary to have electric shears.
+I use Wahl Bravura clippers for shearing.
+Bandage scissors also work very well for clipping and are especially useful for trimming any matted areas around the legs and vent.
 The rabbit relaxes on my lap as I work.

 Nails should be checked and trimmed regularly to keep them from getting too long.
 I typically do this when I clip the rabbit.